 Greater Precision

-Computer-guided movements may allow for more accurate implant placement and surgical procedures.
+Computer-guided movements may allow for more accurate implant placement and other surgical procedures.
+Robotic systems can follow highly detailed digital treatment plans and assist dentists with precise movements.

 Consistent Treatment